Skip to main content

 Egypt

-The inheritance of Joseph from his father is prefigured, similar to that of Horus from Osiris despite the claims of Seth.
-In Spell №.
-5 from the collection of «Coffin Texts» (ca. 2134–2040 BCE), it is explicitly stated: «Horus, the successor of Osiris» (1973FaulknerRO:3).
-In Spell № 42–43 of the «Coffin Texts», there is an unambiguous allusion to the inheritance of Osiris's throne: «Thoth having given to him the thrones of Geb, while Horus is heir.
+This model of overcoming adversity to claim a rightful inheritance is explicitly detailed in the «Coffin Texts» (ca. 2134–2040 BCE).
+In Spell № 5, it is stated: «Horus, the successor of Osiris» (1973FaulknerRO:3).
+In Spells № 42–43 of the same collection, there is an unambiguous allusion to the divine transfer of power: «Thoth having given to him the thrones of Geb, while Horus is heir.
 Horus is concerned with the business of the vindication of his father N» (1973FaulknerRO:34).
+The ideological foundation of this legitimation is rooted in the identification of the heir with the divine.
+The hypostasis of «Horus the Child» is associated «with the cult of Osiris.
+Usually, he is identified with the heir to the throne or with the reigning pharaoh» (2004РакИВ:87).
+This reinforces the functional analogy between Joseph and Horus.

+Evidence of this royal lineage appears in monumental inscriptions.
+The stela of King Nebtawyre Mentuhotep IV (11th Dynasty) describes the monarch as: «Beneficent god, lord of joy, Great of fear, rich in love, Heir of Horus in his Two Lands, Nursling of divine Isis» (2006LichtheimM:1.114).
+The legal and mythological resolution of the conflict between the successor and his hostile environment is a central theme.
 In the myth «The Contendings of Horus and Seth», the goddess Neith recommends to the Ennead of the great gods: «Give the office of Osiris to his son Horus, and do not commit these great injustices... and may you place Horus in the seat of his father, Osiris» (1940МатьеМВ:86).
 Thus, Horus inherited the virtual throne of Osiris on earth.
+This lineage traces back even further; in Utterance № 641 (1814a–b) of the «Pyramid Texts» (dated to 2350–2175 BCE), it is stated: «Osiris N., thou art the eldest son of Geb, his primogeniture, his heir» (1952MercerSAB:445).

 24 But his bow abode in strength, and his arms and his hands remained firm ; from the hands of the mighty God of Jacob, from there thou becamest the shepherd, the stone of Israel.

-The Metaphor of Divine Shepherding.
+The Metaphor of Divine Shepherding

 The similarity is evident in the use of the «shepherd» imagery as a supreme epithet for a deity or their chosen representative, tasked with maintaining the integrity and protection of the entrusted people («the flock»).